top of page

 multi cloud web hosting

-04. Purchase a domain name
+04. Register a domain name

 A custom domain name conveys professionalism as well as makes your site more distinctive, easy-to-find and search engine optimized.
 Most website hosting platforms offer domain registrars so you can easily create your domain name and purchase a host in the same place.